 Thomas T. Cullen was confirmed as United States Attorney for the Western District of Virginia on March 22, 2018, after being nominated by President Donald J. Trump on February 27, 2018.
 He took office on March 30, 2018.
-As U.S. Attorney, Mr. Cullen is the highest-ranking federal law enforcement official in the Western District of Virginia, a judicial district that includes 52 counties and 38 cities in the western half of the Commonwealth.
-He directs 64 employees, including 28 Assistant United States Attorneys and 39 support personnel.
-The office also partners with approximately 17 Special Assistant United States Attorneys from the Virginia Attorney General’s Office and local Commonwealth’s Attorney’s Offices, who prosecute federal cases under the office’s supervision.
+As U.S. Attorney, Mr. Cullen is the highest-ranking federal law enforcement official in the Western District of Virginia, a judicial district that includes 46 counties and 17 cities in the western half of the Commonwealth.
+He directs approximately 70 employees, including over 30 Assistant U.S. Attorneys and Special Assistant U.S. Attorneys.

 The U.S. Attorney’s office is responsible for prosecuting federal crimes that occur in the district, including offenses involving violence, firearms, narcotics, terrorism, child exploitation, fraud, and public corruption.
 The office also engages in civil enforcement actions, defends the United States in civil cases and collects debts owed to the government.